-We're working with the communities we serve to make them even better places to work and raise families.
+We're working with the communities we serve to make them even better places to live, work and raise families.
 One of the ways we do this is by supporting science, technology, engineering and math (STEM) education initiatives because we believe these activities prepare today’s students for exciting and well-paying jobs in the future to support the company’s goal of continuous innovation.
 Our educational programming gives both students and teachers the opportunity to collaborate, collectively problem solve and achieve a common goal.

 Increasingly, our employees are seeking volunteer opportunities in which they can leverage their own skills to inspire the next generation of technology-savvy workers.

 FPL’s energy curriculum portal provides a robust virtual curriculum for fourth, fifth and sixth grades that covers energy standards in science, English language arts and math.
 The free, open source online curriculum is designed to ensure that students have a deeper understanding about the importance of energy and all of its forms at www.energycurriculum.com

 Robotics is a major focus of our education philanthropy.
 Students who participate on robotics teams not only learn engineering, they also learn about teamwork, collaboration, creativity and other vital skills to thrive in tomorrow’s competitive work environment.

 We sponsor 100 robotics teams, at all grade levels, throughout our service area, as well as several regional competition events.
 In 2020, we provided FIRST Robotics, a leading, not-for-profit STEM engagement program for kids worldwide, $100,000 to support local robotics programs and teams.
 Each year a $20,000 college scholarship is awarded to an alumnus of the FIRST robotics program.